-ANTH 201 | INTRODUCTION TO CULTURAL ANTHROPOLOGY (3-0-3) Prerequisite: ENGL 102 | Upon demand
+ANTH 201 | INTRODUCTION TO CULTURAL ANTHROPOLOGY (3-0-3)

 This course introduces students to fundamental concepts and theories associated with culture and the study of the interconnection between culture and human behavior.
 Cultural concepts to be discussed include social relations, language, government, and religion.
 Awareness of these concepts allows students to appreciate the cultural diversity present in the contemporary world.